Visiting Variants Using Lambdas – Part 1

 my_variant = 5.f;

-Sometimes you might want to visit a single variant with a “fire-and-forget” anonymous overload set of lambdas.
-That’s very easy to implement, as well.
-We’ll create a function that takes a variant as its first argument, then any number of callable objects:
+Sometimes, you may want to visit a variant using an anonymous overload set of lambdas.
+We can achieve this by creating a function that takes a variant and a set of callable objects:

 template <typename TVariant, typename...
 TVisitors>